 - Mr. Jinnah / Quaid-e-Azam

-- Speech: New Era of Progress for Baluchistan
+- Speech: New Era of Progress for Balochistan

 - Context: Speech at Sibi Durbar

-This would create a stronger alignment and closer connection between the people of Balochistan and the federal government of Pakistan.
-The purpose of this alignment is to achieve solidarity between Islamabad and Balochistan in order to effectively to design policy, draft legislation and mobilize the nation to work towards the economic, social, educational and political uplift of the people of Balochistan.
+We will achieve greater solidarity between Islamabad and Balochistan and effectively design policy, pass forward-thinking legislation and mobilize the nation to work towards the economic, social, educational and political uplift of the people of Balochistan.

 Read This Next